-To post information about hauntings in such a willy-nilly manner is not just disrespectful for the spirits which may haunt these locations, but shows a lack of respect for the locations and their history.
+To post information about hauntings in such a willy-nilly manner is not just disrespectful for the spirits which may haunt these locations, but shows a lack of respect for the locations and their respective histories.
 Reputable sources on this region are not lacking and most are still in print.
 In fact, the article quotes the author of one of those primary sources.
 So, a much better list can be provided with a modicum of research.

 Abbeville, the county seat and namesake for the county, is a fascinating town with a number of hauntings including its historic opera house which I covered a few years back.

 Sometimes called the “Grave of the Confederacy,” the Burt-Stark Mansion was the scene of the Confederacy’s final council of war; where Jefferson Davis met with some of his cabinet officials and generals following the fall of Richmond and General Lee’s surrender at Appomattox.
 The Confederate government was in disarray, and its officials on the run through the war-weary South.

 Varina, Confederate President Jefferson Davis’ wife, had arrived at Major Armistead Burt’s elegant Abbeville home in mid-April with her family in tow.
 She stayed with the Burts for a little more than a week before continuing their journey into Georgia.
 On May 2nd, Jefferson Davis arrived in Abbeville.
 Stopping by a small cabin on the edge of town, Davis asked for a drink of water from the lady of the house.
 As he drank, a small child wandered across the porch towards him.
 The woman asked, “Ain’t you President Davis?”
 After he answered in the affirmative, the woman nodded at the child, “he’s named for you.”